robOcity/ai-course/slides/README.md

 jupyter nbconvert --to slides --output-dir='.' path-to-slides/my_slides.ipynb
 ```

-Finally, just open your newly created HTML file in your browser and revel in your geekiness. **Regrettably, the images you carefully included in your notebooks do not appear in the slideshows**.
-As of June 2018, reveal.js only supports displaying svg files.
+Finally, just open your newly created HTML file in your browser and revel in your geekiness.

+## Getting images to display

+If you added images to your notebook using markdown `[description](filename)` you were gravely disappointed with you slidedeck because the images did not appear.
+The solution is to use python code rather than markdown for display.
+Here the code you need to include.

+'''python
+from IPython.display import Image
+Image(filename)
+'''

 ## Creating web pages